Concepts

 The application that actually calculates the functions.

-be a Matrex desktop application (called local) or
+Can be a Matrex desktop application (called local)

-a Matrex server (from version 2.0), used by the
+or a Matrex server (from version 2.0), used

 Callback matrix: